monicazhu/final_project/README.md

   - pull image from the DockerHub by typing `docker pull monicazhu99/project_image`
   - generate report by typing `docker run -it monicazhu99/project_image`

-My target will build appropriately on Mac/Linux-OS system.
+My target will build appropriately on Mac/Linux-OS system and windows system.